-Applicants are encouraged to submit a portfolio that demonstrates creative excellence and preparation for interdisciplinary studies in games.
-The portfolio should represent what the applicant considers to be their best work in any medium.
+Applicants are required to submit a statement of intent and a portfolio that demonstrates creative excellence and preparation for interdisciplinary studies in games.
+The portfolio should contain up to 10 examples representing what the applicant considers to be their best work in any medium.

 - Images (5MB each: jpg, png, gif)